Chapter 36 – The Fall of Tanaka Kakuei

 Housewives panicked.
 Photos of them clamouring to buy toilet paper — rumoured about to go out of stock — filled the media.

-The ‘toilet-paper panic’ became code-words for the era.
+The ‘toilet-paper panic’ became the code-word for the era.

 Tanaka was blamed, again, as if he could have done something to stop the oil sheiks from raising prices, or as if Japan really did not need those new roads and railways.